-The Administrative Services Bureau Commander is responsible for collecting performance indicators and other relevant data to generate and provide an annual inspection of the custody facility.
-The Administrative Services Bureau Commander will ensure that inspections are conducted as outlined below.
+The jail supervisor is responsible for collecting performance indicators and other relevant data to generate and provide an annual inspection of the custody facility.
+The jail supervisor r will ensure that inspections are conducted as outlined below.

 Inspections may be used in preparation of inspections by outside entities, such as a government inspection authority, professional organization or accreditation body.
 In this case, the local inspection will serve as a pre-inspection review that will prepare the detention facility for the outside or third-party evaluator.